 - Your child’s education

 If you’re saving for retirement or your child’s education, consider putting that money into an investment account such as an IRA or 529 plan.
-While investments come with risks and can lose money, they also create the opportunity for compounded returns if you plan for an event far in advance.
+While investments come with risks and can lose money, they also create the opportunity for growth when the market grows, and could be appropriate if you plan for an event far in advance.
 See step No. 6 for more details.

 Decide on your priorities